demisto/content/Packs/EWS/Integrations/SecurityAndCompliance/README.md

 ## Known Limitations

-* Security and compliance integrations doesn't support `Security and compliance` on-premise .
+* Security and compliance integrations do not support Security and compliance on-premise .
-* Each security and compliance command create PSSession (Powershell session) - security and compliance powershell limit the number of concurrent sessions to 3, Its affects the behavior of muiltiple playbooks running concurrently, Therefor its recommend to retry task on fail when using the integration commands in playbooks.
+* Each security and compliance command creates a PSSession (PowerShell session).
+The security and compliance PowerShell limits the number of concurrent sessions to 3.
+Since this affects the behavior of multiple playbooks running concurrently it we recommend that you retry failed tasks when using the integration commands in playbooks.
-* Proxy isn't supported due to Microsoft [limitation](https://github.com/PowerShell/PowerShell/issues/9721).
+* Proxies are not supported due to a Microsoft [limitation](https://github.com/PowerShell/PowerShell/issues/9721).

-###